Alert-M/Diffusion-VagMix/README.md

 # Directory structure of the dataset
-First, after preparing the dataset, we need to extract the dataset into a file and arrange it in the following way, ready to be diffused using the diffusion model.
+First, after preparing the dataset, we need to extract the dataset into a file.
+Label and arrange the dataset as follows, ready to use the diffusion model for diffusion.

     │   ├── Cifar100